open-learning/git4ol/README.md

 author@shell:~/mock$ git push origin refs/tags/markdown@0.0.0 refs/markdown@0.0.0/*
 ```

-### Authoring an amended version of a lesson
+### Modifying a lesson

-When authoring an amended version of a lesson we start by checking out the version of the lesson we're about to amend into a WIP branch:
+When modifying a lesson we start by checking out the `tag` of the lesson we're about to amend into a WIP branch:

 ```shell
 author@shell:~/mock$ git checkout -b markdown markdown@0.0.0
 Switched to a new branch 'markdown'
 ```

-In this ammendment we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and onwards so we'll start an interactive rebase from there.
+In this ammendment we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and in the steps onwards so we'll start an interactive `rebase` from that `ref`.

 ```shell
 author@shell:~/mock$ git rebase --interactive markdown@0.0.0/step/2
 ```

-> This will only work if the refs for `markdown@0.0.0/*` are fetched first.
+> This will only work if the `refs` for `markdown@0.0.0/*` are fetched first.
 You can do this using `git fetch`:
 >
 > ```shell
 > author@shell:~/mock$ git fetch origin refs/markdown@0.0.0/*:refs/markdown@0.0.0/*
 >```

 Which let's us interactively choose what commits we need to edit via a text ui.
-Change the `pick` to `edit` on the faulty commits and save.
+Change the `pick` to `edit` on the commits that need editing and save.

 ```
 edit cf92883 Phrase Emphasis